wallimans/Active-Directory-Home-Lab/Active-Directory/Part-One/README.md

-## Part Two: Installing Active Directory Services and Creating Admin Account
+## Part One: Installing Active Directory Services and Creating Admin Account

 Active Directory is essentially a centralized system used in Windows environments to manage and organize information about users, computers, and resources on a network.
 It acts as a directory service, providing authentication and authorization services, managing access to network resources, and facilitating efficient management of networked devices and users.